cyberark/conjur-authn-k8s-client/design/simple-client-configuration.md

 -   Create a Kubernetes cluster for testing.
 (This can be done using Kubernetes-in-Docker, a.k.a.
 KinD, in a GitHub action).

 -   Create a Conjur instance.
-(This can be done using Conjur OSS Helm chart).
+(This can be done using Conjur Open Source Helm chart).

 -   Generate and load Conjur policy for the authn-k8s authenticator.